Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Desember 2024 22.28.55 UTC
+- WIB: Kamis, 12 Desember 2024 23.34.26 UTC
-- WITA: Kamis, 12 Desember 2024 23.28.55 UTC
+- WITA: Jumat, 13 Desember 2024 00.34.26 UTC
-- WIT: Jumat, 13 Desember 2024 00.28.55 UTC
+- WIT: Jumat, 13 Desember 2024 01.34.26 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: attitude
+Kategori: inspirational